Skip to main content

 The tragedy of returning to the Old Covenant is the blindness it induces.
 Paul explains that when the Old Covenant is read, a veil lies over the heart, just as Moses veiled his face to hide the fading glory of the Law (2 Corinthians 3:13-15).
 This veil is only taken away in Christ.

 To serve the Law is to serve Moses, a servant in God's house.
 To serve the New Covenant is to serve Jesus, the Son and Owner of the house (Hebrews 3:5-6).
-If one truly believed Moses, they would believe Jesus, for Jesus said Moses wrote of Him (John 5:46).
+If one truly believed Moses, one would believe Jesus, for Jesus said Moses wrote of Him (John 5:46).
 But to remain with Moses now that Christ has come is to choose the servant over the Son, and the shadow over the substance.

 Conclusion